FenixAlliance/ABS.Docs/English/README.md

 The Alliance Business Portal is a Content Management System built on top of the Alliance Business Platform.
 It leverages .NET 5.0 with the best of Blazor, Razor Pages, MVC, REST, GRPC, GraphQl, and the tremendous power of the Alliance Business Model Schema (AMB).
 The Alliance Business Portal is an open-source and cross-platform framework for integrating next-generation functionalities into your applications.

 It allows you to build ABP Single Page apps that can connect and transact to the data layer (The Alliance Business Modal Schema) using any language through standard requests through the various GrPC, HTTP, and GraphQL Endpoints.
-ABP apps can connect and transact to the data layer (The Alliance Business Modal Schema) using any language through standard GrPC, HTTP, and GraphQL request through the various Alliance Business Platform Endpoints.
+ABP apps can connect and transact to the data layer (The Alliance Business Modal Schema) using any language through standard GrPC, HTTP, and GraphQL requests through the various Alliance Business Platform Endpoints.

 With ABS Portals, users can create external-facing websites that allow employees, customers, partners, and others outside their organizations to sign in with a wide variety of identities, create and view data in the Alliance Business Model, or browse content anonymously.

 These capabilities feature a revamped end-to-end experience for makers to quickly create a website and customize it with pages, layout, and content.
-Developers can reuse page designs through templates, add forms and views to display key data from the Alliance Business Model, and publish it to users.
+Developers can reuse page designs through templates, add forms and views to display key data from the Alliance Business Model and publish it to users.

 Anyone can build on and extend the Alliance Business Portal to capture additional business-specific scenarios.